rapidsai/docs/docs/releases/process.md

 Both major and minor releases follow the same steps with little variation.
 For both, release types there are two key dates that need to be known well in advance:

-* `Freeze date`
+* `Burn down date`
 * `Release date`

-The `freeze date` will always be several days before the `release date`.
+The `burn down date` will always be several days before the `release date`.
 This is to ensure there is enough time to finish active development, and to handle any unknown bugs/issues.

 ### Hotfixes

 Hotfixes have their own process and are described [here]({{ site.baseurl }}docs/releases/hotfixes).

-## Freezing
+## Burn down

-Freezing is the process of locking down all issues slated for the release and moving issues not in this release to the following release.
+Burn down is the process of locking down all issues slated for the release and moving issues not in this release to the following release.
 Additionally, all pending pull requests should be reviewed and aim to be merged before the release date.

 ### Timing

-For the selection of a `freeze date`, the general guidelines should be followed:
+For the selection of a `burn down date`, the general guidelines should be followed:
-* Choose a `freeze date` at least **3 business days** before a `release date`
+* Choose a `burn down date` at least **3 business days** before a `release date`
 * Consult project leads to ensure key features will make the release with the anticipated date
-* Communicate the decided `freeze date` to the development team immediately to ensure they can meet the deadline
+* Communicate the decided `burn down date` to the development team immediately to ensure they can meet the deadline

 ### Process